 1. Hollywood Walk of Fame

-On Hollywood Boulevard, between Highland and La Brea avenues, you'll find:
+On Hollywood Boulevard between Highland and La Brea avenues, you'll find:

 2. Grauman's Chinese Theatre

 It's sort of a tourist rite of passage to compare your hands and feet with the famous prints set in cement at the entrance court to Grauman's Chinese Theatre, a tradition started when silent-film star Norma Talmadge "accidentally" stepped in wet cement during the premiere of Cecil B. DeMille's King of Kings.
 Because it's along the Hollywood Walk of Fame, you're already here.
-Go ahead -- compare your shoes to footprints left by Humphrey Bogart or Marilyn Monroe.
+Go ahead: Compare your shoes to footprints left by Humphrey Bogart or Marilyn Monroe.
 There are about 160 celebrity squares to scrutinize: See if you can find Whoopi Goldberg's dreadlocks, Bob Hope's nose, Betty Grable's gams, and R2D2's wheels.

-Stay at Grauman's for the:
+Stay at the Chinese Theatre for the:

 3. Movie Stars' Homes Tour